danielsaban/CV-city-classifier/README.md

 ## Overview

-This Computer Vision program receives a street-level picture and is able to predict the city it has been shot in.
+This Computer Vision algorithm receives a street-level picture and is able to predict the city it has been shot in.

 ## The Data

 We used a not public database called [Mapillary](https://www.mapillary.com/ "Mapillary Database"), for which we have been granted a special academic permission.

 The database had initially a total of 1.5 million pictures and it was imbalanced over the 19 different cities.